 MARSHALL: That was in Los Angeles.
 I was the first person in my immediate family to go to college.
 And only the third person in my extended family, that I knew of, to have gone to college.
 It certainly wasn't something that my father encouraged.
 It was something that I had to decide I needed to do on my own.
 I know there are a lot of people who grew up in families like that.
 They're not planning to send their kids to college.
 I mean if they get there, then it will be by some other means.
 But I hope if my life becomes an example in any way for somebody, it's partly to show that going to school is a wonderful opportunity; but if you can't find the means to go to school, that doesn't mean that somehow you can't achieve a lot of things.
 There are other ways to do it.
 There are parallel paths to going to college that can get you to the same places.
 It requires the same kind of hard work and study and dedication, because you've got to know something before you can achieve anything.
 I went to a junior college for two years before I went to the Otis Art Institute.
 Then after I got my BFA, I didn't go to graduate school.
 That didn't have any bearing on how much I was going to know really, because there's a library in just about every town.
 And if you can read, you can go to the library.
 You can read the same books that are going to be handed to students in graduate school to read.
 And then you talk to people.
 And you devote yourself diligently to the work at hand.
-And if you do that, if you're really concerned and careful about and dedicated to the work you do, well then you can still achieve the same heights that somebody who went and got the paper degrees can, and you can do.
+And if you do that, if you're really concerned and careful about and dedicated to the work you do, well then you can still achieve the same heights that somebody who went and got the paper degrees can, and you can even exceed the levels of success that somebody who went to graduate school achieved.
+But it's all in how much you know and how good you are and what you can do.
 All of those things have been very important to me.
 I wanted always to be an example, to set an example for what somebody else like me could do.
-When I was a kid, you know, I saw something that excited me and I wanted to do it, and I found all of the right people who could help me get there.
-Some of them I found through hanging out at the library
+When I was a kid, you know, I saw something t